dukewoods/Project2_Trading_Algorithm/README.md

 1. Complete the Installation instructions above for your Operating System.
 2. Open notebook/
 3. Run the notebook

+___
+## Data Collection
+To commence the analysis a csv file was downloaded from yfinance to provide the daily close price of BTC/AUD.
+This data is then imported into each note book with the Pandas library.
+For our analysis the time frame downloaded was January 2018 until October 2023.

+___
+## Data Analysis
+###### Importing Libraries
+The notebook begins by importing the required libraries to complete the analysis.
+Libraries include data manipulation packages such as pandas and visualisation packages such as matplotlib.
+New packages in this model are TA-Lib which is a library popular for technical analysis in trading and finance.

+___
 ### Create four machine learning trading algorithm's using BTC csv data to generate returns try and outperform the cumulative daily returns.
   Support Vector Classifier - Duke